 CAR ACCIDENT INJURY FROM AIRBAG

-There is no question that air bags have saved many lives and prevented many injuries.
+There is no question that air bags save lives and prevent many injuries.
 Our car accident lawyers have represented hundreds of people in bad crashes who have benefited from an airbag deployment.
 However, the airbag itself can often cause an injury.

-An airbag is a vehicle occupant-restraint system using a bag designed to inflate extremely quickly, then quickly deflate during a collision.
+An airbag is a vehicle occupant-restraint system.
+It uses a bag designed to inflate extremely quickly, then quickly deflate during a collision.
 A chemical reaction produces a burst of nitrogen to inflate the bag.
 Once an airbag deploys, deflation begins immediately as the gas escapes through vent(s) in the fabric (or, as it is sometimes called, the cushion) and cools.

 TYPES OF AIRBAG INJURIES